tiwari-nishant/webui-vue/docs/guide/unit-testing/index.md

 - Use `shallowMount` rather than mount unless child component rendering is required
-- Avoid leaky tests by using `localVue` for all plugin installs, for example, when testing a plugin like Vuex
+- Avoid leaky tests by using `localVue` for all plugin installs, for example, when testing a plugin like Pinia

 ## Components